ManasaMaganti/HandyScripts/README.md

 # HandyScripts
-Python scripts to be used whenever, wherever and however you want.
+Some Handy Python scripts to be used whenever, wherever and however you want.